 Hannah Davis, Senior Programme Manager - Cocoa & Nuts (Mat Leave)

 I manage strategic relationships with key Twin clients including Divine Chocolate and Liberation to deliver producer support and supply chain assurance project.
 Prior to Twin, I worked for VSO on livelihood projects, including leading on policy development in the areas of enterprise-based development and women’s economic empowerment.
 I have a Masters in Development Management and significant experience in value chain development and technical knowledge of the cocoa sector.

 Deborah Bickler, Senior Programme Manager - Cocoa & Nuts (Mat Cover)

 I provide strategic leadership to Twin’s Cocoa and Nuts work including the strategic relationships with key Twin clients like Divine Chocolate and Liberation to deliver producer support and supply chain assurance projects.
 Previously, I worked for a number of different International NGOs in development and humanitarian projects such us Save the Children, Handicap International, VSO, and Australian Volunteers.
 I have a Masters in Development Management and significant experience in programme and donor management.

 Suzanne Fogg, Project Manager - Nuts & Cocoa

-I manage Twin's programme of work in cocoa and nut value chains.
-I coordinate with producer organisations and help build strong partnerships with industry partners involved in processing, manufacturing and retail of chocolate.
+I manage Twin's programme of work in cocoa and nut value chains and coordinate with producer organisations to help build strong partnerships with industry partners involved in processing, manufacturing and retail of chocolate.
 I’ve been working on agricultural development and rural livelihoods in Africa and Asia for over 15 years.
-I’m particularly interested in capacity building and organisational development, governance and local economic development and am passionate about facilitating change through cross sector partnerships.
+I’m particularly interested in capacity building and organisational development, governance and local economic development and I am passionate about facilitating change across sector partnerships.